-With the recent release of the new fourth generation silicone breast implants, thankfully the sorts of risks are much more rare and breast augmentation has become a very safe procedure to carry out with good long-term outcomes.
+With the recent release of the new fourth-generation silicone breast implants, thankfully these sorts of risks are much rarer and breast augmentation has become a very safe procedure to carry out with good long-term outcomes.
 The latest breast implants have a “highly cohesive” consistency.
 The term “highly cohesive” refers to the fact that the internal silicone gel maintains its original shape even with external deforming force is applied to it.
 This means that even if there was an implant rupture, the internal gel will not leak out and spread to other parts of the body.
 The natural feel of the breast implant is also preserved along with essential safety characteristics.

 It is now commonly observed that detecting breast implant rupture, and especially small ruptures in the newer generation breast implants can be very difficult to detect, as the physical integrity of breast implants has markedly improved.
 Once a breast implant has ruptured it is important that the breast implant is removed.
 Breast implant removal is often followed by the replacement with a brand-new breast implant as part of a combined procedure.

-At Centre for Surgery, we have the ideal solution to make sure that your breast implants are closely monitored to ensure their integrity overtime.
-We now offer high resolution ultrasound scans of patients who have breast implants that is able to be performed at our clinic and is very easy and is carried out by one of our specialist nurse sonographers.
-The advantage of high resolution ultrasound scans is that with our modern scanning system we are able to achieve the same level of diagnostic efficacy as can be achieved with an MRI scan.
+At Centre for Surgery, we have the ideal solution to make sure that your breast implants are closely monitored to ensure their integrity over time.
+We now offer high-resolution ultrasound scans of patients who have breast implants that are able to be performed at our clinic and is very easy and is carried out by one of our specialist nurse sonographers.
+The advantage of high-resolution ultrasound scans is that with our modern scanning system we are able to achieve the same level of diagnostic efficacy as can be achieved with an MRI scan.
 The United States Food and Drug Administration, or FDA, has recently announced that this state of the art technology is just as effective as an MRI scan of the breast and is a suitable replacement.

-What is the cost of Ultrasound scan of breast implants?
+What is the cost of an Ultrasound scan of breast implants?

 If a breast implant rupture is detected, you’ll be booked in urgently to see your surgeon to talk through the potential options for breast implant removal and breast implant replacement surgery, also known as implant exchange.

-Our treatment philosophy is to provide our patience with the most advanced gold standard technology available in order to optimise patient outcomes.
-If you are considering breast augmentation surgery for the first time, you are concerned you may have a possible implant rupture or you were just like peace of mind through the benefits a normal scan provides then call us today to book a free no obligation consultation with an expert practitioner at Centre for Surgery in London.
+Our treatment philosophy is to provide our patients with the most advanced gold standard technology available in order to optimise patient outcomes.
+If you are considering breast augmentation surgery for the first time, you are concerned you may have a possible implant rupture or you were just like the peace of mind through the benefits a normal scan provides then call us today to book a free no-obligation consultation with an expert practitioner at Centre for Surgery in London.